CHRONOLOGY

 1956

-Married Lenore Pettit, a former fashion model and East Hampton socialite.
-Moved studio to 158 West 22nd Street.
-Met Phillip Guston.
-Work included in group exhibitions at Museum of Modern Art, Whitney Museum, and Guild Hall.
+Marries Lenore Pettit, a model and East Hampton socialite.
+Moves studio to 158 West 22nd Street.

 1957